Q5Ca/Control-ESP8266-over-Facebook-chatbot/README.md

 # Control ESP8266 over Facebook chatbot
 ## Overview
-This is a project  made to control ESP8266 by message on Messsenger.
+This project  made to control ESP8266 by message on Messsenger.
 You can develop it to control home lights...
 **Sample:**
 ![Sample](images/sample.png)
 ## Folder structure